 Once your export has been processed, you will receive an email from DroneDeploy Exporter:

-Clicking the "download here" link will automatically launch the download of your export to your machine.
-Additionally, there is a link to start a conversation with support if something doesn't look right with your map.
+Additionally, there is a link to start a conversation with support if something doesn't look right on your map.

 Frequently Asked Questions